prestodb/presto/presto-native-execution/README.md

 `make debug` to build a non-optimized debug version.
 Use `make unittest` to build and run tests.

+## Building Dockerfile from source
+Run `make runtime-container` in the presto-native-execution root directory to build run-ready containerized version of PrestoCpp.
+Information on available configuration options can be found in [scripts/release-centos-dockerfile/README.md](scripts/release-centos-dockerfile/README.md)

 ### Makefile targets
 A reminder of the available Makefile targets can be obtained using `make help`
 ```